 I was looking for some good Easter music.
 I found a lot of it.
 I had fun with the al - - le - lu - ias!
 So by the time I got to this one I was having trouble with the high notes.
 Like I said, it's been a while since I played.

 But I realize I also have some trouble with the lyrics.
 You know, I think I've been getting it wrong all these years.
 I always thought Wesley was saying, he wished he had a thousand tongues (in his mouth - or, a thousand mouths, each with their own tongue?) with which to sing praises to God, because God is worthy.
 And he would love to give God that much more praise.
 But devout as that may sound, it's a bit silly, isn't it?
 Is that how you read the song?
 (Could be correct.
-This guy thinks so.)
+Some sources suggest it.)

 Slightly less ridiculous is the idea that maybe Wesley wishes he could praise God in a thousand languages.
 Still a bit beside the point, but not as strange.